 Initiating the Process

-Choose "ManageDirect" at the top of your account page and then select the bond redemption option.
-Select the type of savings bond or other security you want to redeem and submit your request.
+Once you have logged into the Treasury Direct platform, choose "ManageDirect" at the top of your account page and then select the bond redemption option.
+You will need to select the type of savings bond or other security you want to redeem and submit your request.
 Choose which savings bonds you want to redeem from the list that appears.
 You may select up to 50 bonds at a time.